datastax/nodejs-driver/doc/features/query-timestamps/README.md

 Note that to guarantee such monotonicity, if more than one thousand timestamps are generated within the same millisecond, or in the event of a system clock skew, _the implementation might return timestamps that drift out into the future_.
-When this happens, the built-in generator log a periodic warning message.
+When this happens, the built-in generator logs a periodic warning message.
 See their non-default constructors for ways to control the warning interval.